 Address: Kronborg Castle, Elsinore.

-The Christmas market at Kongens Nytorv
+Christmas Markets in Copenhagen: The Christmas market at Kongens Nytorv

-Visit a marvelous Christmas market in the very heart of Copenhagen.
+Visit a marvellous Christmas market in the very heart of Copenhagen.
 In the historic setting of Kongens Nytorv, located between Nyhavn and Strøget, you can enjoy the fantastic view of all the traditional Christmas decorations on the Hotel D’Angleterre and the Magasin department store, while shopping for Christmas gifts and decorations in the numerous charming stalls.

 Open: 18 November – 22 December 2016.